talkable/talkable-docs/source/campaigns/campaign_types.rst

 .. note::
    Claim by Name campaign does not offer any incentives on its own.
 Both the Advocate and the Friend rewards should be specified in the name sharing campaign (i.e. the campaign with personal name sharing channel enabled).
+   Similarly, the funnel metrics are also tracked within the Advocate campaign.

 Personal name sharing channel is available as a configuration localization on Advocate share page in all new campaign templates.